 Rosa Damascena, you’ll not be surprised to learn, is named for the city of Damascus.
 Yet we can trace its origins to the foothills of Asia.
 It’s there that this hybrid with Rosa Moschata and Rosa Fedtschenkoana had its conception.

-This blog from Sally’s Organics, rose water smells sweet, tells us how, between 1254 and 1276 CE, the Crusader, Robert de Brie brought Rosa Damascena to Europe.
+It seems that, between 1254 and 1276 CE, the Crusader, Robert de Brie brought Rosa Damascena to Europe.
 There, its sweet scent and pretty petals caused Henry VIII to become rather fond of it.

 Early in the 11th century CE, an Iranian doctor by the name of Avicenna worked out a process for extracting rose water from its petals and so production of rose water began.